VladyslavHontar/A2_house_pricing_data_vis/WRITTEN_REPORT.md

 1. **Country-level only:** Data shows average prices for entire countries, not individual cities or neighborhoods.
 Housing in capital cities is usually much more expensive than rural areas, but our data does not show this detail.

-2. **Index values, not actual prices:** The data shows relative changes (index = 100 in 2010), not actual prices in euros or dollars.
-An index of 150 means prices are 50% higher than 2010, but we cannot see the actual cost of a house.
+2. **Index values, not actual prices:** The data shows relative changes (index = 100 at your selected start year), not actual prices in euros or dollars.
+An index of 150 means prices are 50% higher than the baseline year, but we cannot see the actual cost of a house.

 3. **Time lag:** Eurostat data has a 3-6 month delay.
 The latest data may not reflect very recent changes in the market.